Consalv0/EmptySource/README.md

 # EmptySource
-A biplataform application (Windows and macOS) for rendering 3D graphics ;)
+## A biplataform application (Windows and macOS) for rendering 3D graphics

+The objective of this proyect is learn, graphics, software arquitecture, conventions, math, this also makes me reconsider my life, but it feels greate finishing little objetives.

 ## Objectives
 - [ ] Make a base for the framework